Taught by Katie Graber, PhD, and Anneli Loepp Thiessen, MM

 Participants will explore the histories and contexts of worship elements, as well as the artistic styles and traditions represented.
 They will discover how the Voices Together committee compiled resources with the intention of breaking down barriers and dismantling oppression.
 Participants will critically evaluate how new resources can nurture and stretch their communities.

-This course offers insights for all types of song leaders: new or experienced, band leader or conductor, organist or guitarist.
-Course content will focus on using the pew edition and Accompaniment Edition of the Voices Together hymnal.
+This course offers insights for new and experienced worship planners and leaders by focusing on using the pew edition and Worship Leader Edition of the new Voices Together hymnal.

 This course will include synchronous sessions over Zoom that will be offered at two consistent time slots weekly.
 If students are unable to attend these sessions, recordings will be made available.

-Textbooks: Voices Together Accompaniment Edition and Voices Together Pew Edition, available at voicestogetherhymnal.org/products/ordering-and-discounts.
+Textbooks: Voices Together Worship Leader edition; Voices Together Pew Edition.
+You can order them at voicestogetherhymnal.org/products/ordering-and-discounts.

 Katie Graber, PhD, is an ethnomusicologist who studies race and ethnicity in a variety of contexts including Mennonite music, American music and European opera.
 Anneli Loepp Thiessen is a PhD student who studies gender and music, contemporary worship music and Anabaptist song.
 They are co-directors of the Anabaptist Worship Network.